This section provides information about possible issues when using NetWitness Investigate.

 During investigation, while pivoting to the Navigate or Event Analysis view from the Files view, if the filename or hash (SHA256 and MD5) are not set to index by values, the matching results take time to load as the Concentrator must generate the index by accessing the meta database and retrieving value of the meta for each event.
 You have to manually index the values before pivoting.

-In the Files view, while filtering files with the Contains operator, the results takes a few seconds to load on the UI.
+In the Files view, while filtering files with the Contains operator, the results take a few seconds to load in the user interface.
 You must use at least one indexed field with the Equals operator while filtering the files.